plrang/SS-Siteboost/README.md

+2018 09.
+Not changing the status, rewriting for practice

 2018 07.
 CLOSED Info Updated

 2016 06.
 PROJECT CLOSED

 This is a try to fix up the original SS Siteboost for Shutterstock application script.
 Use it with the Greasemonkey add-on for Firefox.
 FF, Chrome and other extensions, as they were available with 0.29b are not ready yet.